The next National Poetry Day is Thursday 8 October 2015

 And some favourite classic poems on this year’s theme of Remember.
 Use the Remember tag on our poetry page for more.

-Learn more about the special events planned by signing up to our mailing list.
+Learn more about our plans and offers by signing up to our mailing list.
 In the meantime there are lots of opportunities to join in – we list events of all shapes and sizes in the what’s on section.
-See Submit an Event for information on how to host and promote your own event.

 Who can put on an event?